rderooy/dosbox-x-wiki/Guide:Installing-DOS-4.md.md

 MS-DOS 4.0x on 3.5" 720KB media consists of the following three diskettes
 - Setup, Operating, Shell

+PC-DOS 4.0x on 5.25" 360KB media consists of the following five diskettes
+- Install , Select, Operating 1, Operating 2, Operating 3

 PC-DOS 4.0x on 3.5" 720KB media consists of the following two diskettes
 - Install, Operating

 OEM versions could have additional disks such as a Diagnostic disk.

+In addition the installation process will require BLANK diskettes "Select Copy"

 - Like DOS 3.3 before it, DOS 4.0x supports primary, extended and logical partitions.
 However, DOSBox-X has only limited support for extended and logical partitions.
 You can create them, and when you boot your DOS image, you can access them.
 But when you ``IMGMOUNT`` the image in DOSBox-X, the integrated DOS will only be able to access the primary partition.
 As such it is recommended to only create a single DOS partition per disk image, and if you need more space to create more disk images.